-A selection of current research projects in psychology
+A selection of current and recent research projects in psychology

 Conversational alignment in children with an Autistic Spectrum Condition and typically developing children